 There will be some reduction in the camera autofocusing speed when you use third-party lenses.
 I am not comfortable using a third-party camera lens for bird photography.

 8. Photographing Large Birds Vs Small Birds

 Choosing a camera lens for bird photography is really tough nowadays.
-This is because there are many camera lenses available from different manufacturers in various price range.
-So, listing out your choice based on the factors listed above will help to choose the right lens.
+It is because of the wide range of different types of camera lenses available from different manufacturers in various price ranges.